 A handy addition with both brushes is the travel case.
 This can hold the brush handle and up to 2 brush heads, protecting them when in a bag and stopping the dreaded accidental activation of the brush.

 Coming with the 6100 is a fairly basic, but functional white plastic travel case.
-The DiamondClean Smart on the other hand benefits from a much more premium looking and feeling case.
+The DiamondClean Smart, on the other hand, benefits from a much more premium looking and feeling case.

 Finished with leather effect material and allows the brush to be charged in that case, thanks to a hard wired USB cable that tucks away neatly in the base of the case.

-A potentially useful addition for regular travellers.
+A potentially useful addition for regular travelers.

 The last significant difference then is the price.
 The DiamondClean Smart as you might imagine is usually more expensive as a result of all of the extra features.
 Their recommended selling prices are $129.99 and $260.

 Several differences there may well be, but there are too a number of similarities.
-Full details of these are provided in the hands on reviews available for each brush, but key similarities are:
+Full details of these are provided in the hands-on reviews available for each brush, but key similarities are:

-- Built in 2 minute timer and 30 second quadpacer
+- Built-in 2 minute timer and 30 second quadpacer

 - Automatic power off feature